arez/arez/README.md

 TODO:
 * Add an Active Observable/Observer/ComputedValue that allows user to supply onActivate, onDeactivate, onStale

-* Translate all the constraints from ArezProcessor to javadocs.

 * Update ArezProcessor so that all errors for class are reported rather than just the first one then aborting the build.

 * Add @PreDispose and @PostDispose annotations that can be applied to methods that are called before and after a